 After applying traction, you’ll need to perform the CSM check again.
 If the victim does not have normal circulation or sensation below the fracture, try to determine why.

-Are there any clothes which are cutting off circulation?
+Are there any clothes that are cutting off circulation?

 If so, remove them.

 Is the bone still not set in the proper anatomical position?

 7. Gather Splint Supplies

 If you don’t have a splint in your first aid kit, you can easily improvise a splint out of materials around you.